dfeen87/USD-N/README.md

 # USD-N

-**A Deterministic, Reserve-Constrained Dollar Reference System** *Governed by the FIDES Protocol*
+**A Deterministic, Reserve-Constrained Dollar Tender**

+*Governed by the FIDES Protocol*

 ---

 ## Overview

-**USD-N** is a **digitally native monetary reference system** designed to model, enforce, and audit U.S. dollar–denominated supply under explicit, rule-based constraints.
+**USD-N** is a **digitally native monetary system** that defines, enforces, and audits U.S. dollar–denominated **tender** under explicit, rule-based constraints.

-It is **not legal tender**, not a retail currency, and not a discretionary monetary authority.
+USD-N is **not a retail currency**, not a discretionary monetary authority, and not a custodial system.
-USD-N defines a **programmable dollar rail** whose issuance, redemption, and contraction are **derivable from verifiable reserves and deterministic policy rules**, rather than human judgment.
+It defines a **programmable dollar rail** whose issuance, redemption, and contraction are **derivable from verifiable reserves and deterministic policy rules**, rather than human judgment.

 USD-N is governed by the **FIDES Protocol**, an invariant-driven fiscal engine that enforces monetary discipline, replayable auditability, and counter-cyclical behavior through code.

-Protocol definition only.
-Custody, deployment, and user interfaces are explicitly out of scope.
+Protocol definition and core implementation only.
+Custody, deployment, distribution, and user interfaces are explicitly out of scope.

 ---